LucidtechAI/las-docs/getting-started/dev/java.md

 ## Make a prediction on a document

-Suppose we wish to run inference on a document using Lucidtech’s invoice model.
+Suppose we wish to run inference on a document using one of the available models.

 ```java
 public void createPrediction() throws IOException, APIException, MissingAccessTokenException {